ArchMageHamizan/project_3/sidebar_project_ii/README.md

 >> git config --global user.email <your email>
 to check the current email address of your github account that used in vs code:
 >> git config --global user.email

+add vue js extension to your browser enable you to see the vue js console in your inspect element ...